absurdhero/play-pure-maven-plugin/README.rst

           </repository>
       </repositories>

-In the dependencies section, include the version of Play you will depend on:
+In the dependencies section, include the Play modules you will depend on:

 ::